sergiomtzlosa/docker-aws-braket/README.md

 ## Docker image for AWS Braket

-Docker image to run the AWS Braket on Jupyter with local and remote backend.
+Docker image to run the AWS Braket on Jupyter with local and remote backend and AWS CLI.

 Place your browser at http://YOUR_IP:8339